DaveBullet1050/BatoceraHelpers/README/DMDMarquee README.md

 ## Starting the service
 In ES, select SYSTEM SETTINGS -> SERVICES.
 You should see DMD_REAL listed.
 Toggle to start.
 You can check for errors in /userdata/system/logs/es_script_stderr.log

+## Upgrades...
+I ended up recompiling dmdserver and associated libraries from source from the latest versions.
+The versions shipped with Batocera V41+ should be fine though.
+Note: the latest dmdserver wouldn't connect to the latest Marquee ESP32 firmware v5.1.2 (v5.1.1 was fine).  v5.1.1 is what I am running with, but it displays a ZeDMD banner often, whereas the v3.6.0 shipped with V41+ was clear / dark.
+I might revert to the shipped version, as I am using a USB connection between Pi and ESP32 and don't need WiFi support of the latest (v5+) firmwares)